 Key takeaways:

-~ Gingivitis is caused by inflammation in your gum tissue.
+- Gingivitis and periodontal disease are caused by inflammation in your gum tissue.

-~ Bacteria in the mouth causes the inflammation in the gums.
+- Bacteria in the mouth cause inflammation in the gums.
 Brushing and not smoking help to decrease inflammation.

 What is Gingivitis?